fabiofranchino/fabiofranchino.com/content/blog/2021-01-28-call-child-method-from-parent-rect-component.md

 }
 ```

-There are two childern components and a button to trigger the call.
+There are two children components and a button to trigger the call.

-The method `setFromOutside` belong to the children definition.
+The method `setFromOutside` belongs to the children definition.

 ## The children components